Tove Jansson & Finland: 7 wonderful ways Finland influenced Tove Jansson’s Moomin world

 3. The harshness of winter

-Like other Northern locations, winters in Finland can be unforgivingly cold and harsh.
+Like in most Northern locations, winters in Finland can be unforgivingly cold and harsh.
 Undoubtedly, many Finns wish that they could hibernate through the worst of it as the Moomins do!
-On the other hand, there remains a sense of fondness for the quiet and beauty of winter snow, crackling hearth fires, and swirling Northern Lights—much like the Moomins in Moominland Midwinter!
+On the other hand, there remains a sense of fondness for the quiet and beauty of winter snow, crackling hearth fires, and swirling Northern Lights.

 7 ways Finland influenced the Moomins